 Many learning practitioners and educationalists have widely promoted and followed the concept of learning styles.
 However, learning styles have also been critiqued, as they are considered to:

-- Be an oversimplification of the complexity of how we learn.
+- Be an oversimplification of the complexity of learning.

-- Have no secure evidential base to support the theory (although it’s important to be aware of the limitations of any learning model and the field as a whole).
+- Have no secure supporting evidential base (although it’s important to be aware of the limitations of any learning model and the field as a whole).

-- Be, at best, one of a range of factors determining how learners engage and react to learning, which also includes the environment, context, instructional and design methods as well as the learning aim.
+- Be, at best, one of a range of factors determining how learners engage and react to learning, which also includes the environment, context, instructional and design methods.

 - Limit the learner’s perceptions of effective learning strategies.